Frequently Asked Festival Questions

 All venues are first-come, first-served.
 We can guarantee you a seat at one of the venues, but not necessarily at the one you may want.
 If you arrive at a venue that is full, please check with the volunteers at the door for available seating at other venues.
 Currently, the only way to guarantee a seat for the film you want to see, is to support SYRCL at a significant level.
 Donors contributing more than $6,000 annually receive the benefit of advance reserved seating.

-A selection of award winning films will play at special screenings on Sunday evening.
-Award winner screenings will happen at both Nevada Theatre in Nevada City, and at The Gold Miners Inn in Grass Valley!
-And if you’re a local, please join us for the “locals night” award winner screening on Monday evening.
-Award winners will be announced Sunday afternoon at the Awards Ceremony at Miners Foundry.
+A selection of award winning films will play at special screenings on Sunday and Monday evenings.
+Sunday Award Winner screenings will happen at both Nevada Theatre in Nevada City, and at The Gold Miners Inn in Grass Valley.
+The Monday Locals night award winners will screen at the Nevada Theatre in Nevada City and Del Oro in Grass Valley on Monday night! *Yes, each night there will be different films screened!
+Award winners will be announced Sunday afternoon at the Awards Party at Miners Foundry.
+Visit our tickets page for more information.

 In an attempt to accommodate this conundrum, the majority of films screen more than once.
 And if you still don’t get to see everything you want, check SYRCL’s Film Library in February to borrow 2020 films (and films from years past) – free for SYRCL members!